BramVanImpeUcll/distributed-applications/exercises/8_registry_mix_exercises_complete/02_synthesis_exercise/assignment.md

 Time to define what our instances can do.
 Create the `GameInstance` module (which is a GenServer).
 You should be able to add players to the instance and retrieve all the players.

-Also provide an interface to the `InstanceSupervisor` to easily add an instance.
+Also provide a function to the `InstanceSupervisor` to easily add an instance.
 You need to provide the name of the instance.
 You'll pass this as a keyword list.
 Sample usage would be:

 ```elixir
 iex> ExerciseSolution.InstanceSupervisor.add_instance(name: InstanceA)